 We are one of the world's leading manufacturers of tires, engaging in operations in most regions of the world.
-We develop, manufacture, market and distribute tires for most applications.
-We also manufacture and market rubber-related chemicals for various applications.
-We manufacture our products in 46 manufacturing facilities in 21 countries, including the United States, and we have marketing operations in almost every country around the world.
+We develop, manufacture, distribute and sell tires for most applications.
+We also manufacture and sell rubber-related chemicals for various applications.
 We are one of the world's largest operators of commercial truck service and tire retreading centers.
 We operate approximately 1,000 retail outlets where we offer our products for sale to consumer and commercial customers and provide repair and other services.
+We manufacture our products in 57 manufacturing facilities in 23 countries, including the United States, and we have marketing operations in almost every country around the world.